Welcome to the Township of Howick 2018 Municipal Election Page.

-To view "Notice for Nomination for Office", please click here.
+To view List of Certified Candidates, please click here.

 On this site you will find key information for both electors and for candidates as it becomes available.
 Information will be updated and added to the web site as the election date draws nearer.

 Ontario residents will be able to visit voterlookup.ca to find out whether their information is accurately reflected for inclusion on the Preliminary List of Electors for the 2018 elections.
 Eligible electors can also update their information, add a name to an address, or change their school support.
 Please contact the Clerk at extension 2 if you have any questions.

 Check out the Ministry of Municipal Affairs website for further information including election guides for voters, candidates and third party advertisers.

 In an effort to make voting as convenient and accessible as possible, the Council of the Township of Howick approved the use of Alternative Voting Methods (telephone and internet voting) for the 2018 Municipal Election.
 Electors will have the option of voting by touch tone telephone or through online voting on the internet.
 Please note, paper ballots will not be provided for the 2018 Municipal Election.

 Be sure to check this page often for all updates and information regarding the 2018 Municipal Elections.

 If you have any questions or have any comments about the election, please do not hesitate to contact the office of the Clerk.